rdpate/helpfile/readme.md

     - the version string SHOULD be formatted according to semver.org
     - whether version strings may be compared according to semver.org is OPTIONAL
     - if unknown or missing, the version string MUST NOT be blank and SHOULD be "unknown"
-    - for inline version sections, the version string MUST be included in the section header and MUST NOT be followed by a blank line

 Help Sections